aitesam961/Cattle-Health-Monitoring-WSN/Software/README.md

 # Software

-Embedded firmware, Programs, framework and codes wil reside here
+Embedded firmware, Programs, framework and codes will reside here